Vaughn1234/Technical-Director-Bot/README.md

 <h2>Limitation of Liability</h2>
 <p>In no event shall we be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the Bot.</p>

-<h2>Indemnification</h2>
-<p>You agree to indemnify and hold us harmless from any and all claims, damages, expenses, and liabilities, including reasonable attorneys' fees, arising out of your use of the Bot.</p>

 <h2>Termination</h2>
 <p>We reserve the right to terminate your access to the Bot at any time, for any reason, without notice.</p>